Law school rankings in the United States: Criticisms of rankings

 Among the criticisms of law school rankings is that they are arbitrary in the characteristics they measure and the value given to each one.
 Another complaint is that a prospective law student should take into account the "fit" and appropriateness of each school, and that there is not a "one size fits all" ranking.
 Others complain that common rankings shortchange schools due to geographical or demographic reasons.

-One critic has gone so far as to create a website that sarcastically ranks US magazines.
-U.S. News is placed alone in the "Third Tier."
+An article by Espeland and Sauder (2007), published in the American Journal of Sociology, discusses the increasing use of public measures for evaluating the performance of individuals and organizations, highlighting their significant social impact on accountability and governance.
+Using media rankings of law schools as a case study, it emphasizes the concept of reactivity—how people change their behavior in response to being evaluated.
+The authors demonstrate that these measures have numerous unintended consequences and identify mechanisms like self-fulfilling prophecy and commensuration that drive reactivity.
+They outline effects such as redistribution of resources, redefinition of work, and proliferation of gaming strategies.
+The article suggests that the growing influence of these measures necessitates more systematic scholarly investigation due to their profound negative impact on institutions and the potential to perpetuate inequalities.
+Lastly, it raises ethical concerns about the implications of these measures, noting their influence on the redistribution of resources and the reinforcement of inequalities.